 (This is the first in a series of stories from Marijuana Business Daily examining social equity regulations and business opportunities in key U.S. markets.
-Part 2 covered Michigan, Part 3 covered California, Part 4 Oregon, Part 5 Washington state, Part 6 Nevada, Part 7 Colorado and Part 8 Massachusetts.)
+Part 2 covered Michigan, Part 3 California, Part 4 Oregon, Part 5 Washington state, Part 6 Nevada, Part 7 Colorado and Part 8 Massachusetts.)

 Illinois’ social equity provisions for cannabis companies are considered among the most forward-thinking in the country, yet some advocates and business insiders say the rules don’t go far enough to promote minority participation in the industry.